DHI/WaterBench-MIKESHE-Skjern/README.md

 > [!CAUTION]
 > This model is **not calibrated** for operational use.
 It is intended for **educational and research purposes only**, and the results **must not** be used for decision-making.
 The performance shown here does **not** reflect that of DHI’s high-resolution models.

-The Skjern Å catchment model and dataset presented here is extracted from The National Hydrological Model of Denmark (DK-model) from the Geologic Survey of Denmark (GEUS), and any use of the dataset here should include proper citation to this model.
-THhe DK-model can be cited as:
+The Skjern Å catchment model and dataset presented here is extracted from **The National Hydrological Model of Denmark (DK-model)** from the Geologic Survey of Denmark (GEUS), and any use of the dataset here should include proper citation to this model.
+The DK-model can be cited as:

 > The National Hydrological Model of Denmark (DK-model, abbreviated as DKM; Henriksen et al., 2021; Stisen et al., 2020; Ondracek, M., 2023)